yukitsuji/Traffic_Signs_Recognition_cnn/README.md

 out : layer width = 43<br/>
 </b>
 </body>

-## how to preprocess the data.
-Why did you choose that technique?
+## Step 3: How to preprocess the data.
+The process I choose that technique

 Like this paper : http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf,<br/><br/>

 <font size=3><b>RGB to YUV conversion</b><br/></font>
 the reason image/video codecs are YUV is so they can reduce the resolution of the U and V channels while keeping Y at full resolution, because luminance is more important than color.<br/>
 But, I don't think YUV by itself would be a big advantage over RGB.<br/><br/>
 And, If you can reduce the resolution of U and V in a way that's compatible with convolutional nets, your net should be half the size and therefore twice as fast, without much loss of accuracy.<br/><br/>
 However, blow image shows that "Y" and "Y_100, UV_8" are better than RGB datasets.<br/>
 So I choose YUV conversion<br/><br/>
 ・<b>"Y_100, UV_8"</b> means Y channle connect 100 kernel and UV channle connect 8 kernel.<br/><br/>